-The field of electronic die cutting machines is competitive, with many units that are able to do most of the same advanced tasks.
-We have researched the most popular products and considered the best die cutting machine reviews to form our conclusions.
-Based on our findings, we recommend the Silver Bullet, Zing and Inspiration.
-These cutters offer innovation and capabilities that are sure to impress even experienced crafters.
-For more information on the topic, refer to our articles about die cutting machines.
+The field of electronic die-cutting machines is crowded and competitive, with many units able to do most of the same advanced tasks.
+We have researched the most popular products for our die-cutting machine reviews.
+Based on our findings, we recommend the Silver Bullet, KNK Zing and Inspiration Vue.
+These cutters offer capabilities that are sure to impress even experienced crafters.
+For more information, refer to our articles about die-cutting machines.

-Our favorite die cutting machines are able to manipulate a long list of materials, including cardstock, chipboard, vellum, vinyl, sponge, thin metal, sheet magnet and leather.
-Just when you think you would never need one of these units for anything besides paper, you will find some project you cannot live without that involves heat-transfer vinyl.
-The more materials the merrier when it comes to die cutting capabilities, we decided.
+Our favorite die-cutting machines are able to manipulate a long list of materials, including cardstock, chipboard, vellum, vinyl, sheet magnet and leather.
+Just when you think you would never need one of these units for anything besides paper, you will find some project you cannot live without that involves sheet metal.
+The more materials the merrier when it comes to die-cutting capabilities.

 Help & Support

-The best digital cutters are backed by companies that believe in their products and demonstrate that by offering quality customer service.
-These machines will take some getting used to, even if you have used manual die cutting machines before.
+The best digital cutters are backed by companies that believe in their products, which they demonstrate by offering quality customer service.
+These machines will take some getting used to, even if you have used other die cutters before.
 The manufacturers should provide easy access to people who can answer your questions about the software and the machine itself.